AdobeDocs/commerce-cloud-tools/src/pages/docker/index.md

 # Cloud Docker for Commerce

 Cloud Docker for Commerce provides an option to deploy Adobe Commerce to a Docker environment for development, testing, and automation tasks.

-It includes the following features:
+## Features

 - **Cross-platform support**—Supports Linux, macOS, and Windows with WSL2
 - **Cloud emulation**–Provides a Cloud-like deployment pipeline and filesystem to test code locally before deploying your Adobe Commerce on cloud infrastructure project to Staging or Production servers